Ahuzat Naftali: History

 Ahuzat Naftali was named after the biblical tribe of Naftali, which had been allotted this region according to the Book of Joshua (19:33).
-The settlement was founded by Poalei Agudat Yisrael on the land Yosef Levy Hagiz purchased in 1920s.
+The settlement was founded by Poalei Agudat Yisrael on the land Yosef Levy Hagiz purchased in the 1920s.
 While it was planned for 200 estates, only several families lived there.
 Initially it was named "Eretz Naftali" ("land of Naftali"), according to the biblical reference, but renamed several years later because Ben Gurion, who visited the area didn't like the hint that there is "a state within the state" (Eretz Naftali within Eretz Israel).

 Already small, it became gradually abandoned and in 1957 only one family lived there.
 In late 1950s the moshav was abandoned completely and became the campus of an educational institute for immigrant children.
 The school closed at the end of the 1970s.

 In 1980s the buildings were demolished by IDF to prevent squatting by Bedouins.